Maildir: File-system compatibility issues

 The Maildir standard can only be implemented on systems that accept colons in filenames.

-Systems that don't allow colons in filenames (this includes Microsoft Windows and some configurations of Novell Storage Services) can use an alternative separator, such as ";" or "-".
+Systems that don't allow colons in filenames (this includes Microsoft Windows and some configurations of Novell Storage Services) can use a non-standard alternative separator, such as ";" or "-".
 It is often trivial to patch free and open-source software to use a different separator.

 As there is currently no agreement on what character this alternative separator should be, there can be interoperability difficulties between different Maildir-supporting programs on these systems.
 However, not all Maildir-related software needs to know what the separator character is, because not all Maildir-related software needs to be able to read or modify the flags of a message ("read", "replied to" etc.); software that merely delivers to a Maildir or archives old messages from it based only on date, should work no matter what separator is in use.
 If only the MUA needs to read or modify message flags, and only one MUA is used, then non-standard alternative separators may be used without interoperability problems.